opennetworkinglab/aether-docs/operations/slice.rst

 Existing *Filters* or *DeviceGroups* can be removed by clicking the *trash can* icon next to it.

-Alternatively existing *Filters* or *DeviceGroups* can be *disabled/disallowed* by clicking the slider next to it.
+Alternatively, existing *Filters* or *DeviceGroups* can be *disabled/disallowed* by clicking the slider next to it.
 This will have the same effect as disabling it.

 .. note:: The *DeviceGroup* or *Filter* and *UPF* here are *references*.
 If the underlying object is modified, then